- Books for writers

 My guest this week is another Undercover Soundtrack veteran.
 In fact, she deserves this title twice over, as she was the first of my guests who also wrote some of the music that helped her create the book (and she then made it available as an album).
 This time, she uses music in a different, but equally creative way.
 Her main character is a child who has behavioural problems and eccentricities, and struggles to understand the adults’ world.
 The metaphorical language of song lyrics, jumbled through a child’s mind, became a cornerstone for her to understand the character.
 She is Jessica Bell and she’s on the Red Blog with her Undercover Soundtrack.

-authors, behavioural problems, child's view, childhood, deepen your story, drama, entertainment, female writers, fiction, Fix and Finish With Confidence, having ideas, how to write a book, Jessica Bell, literary fiction, metaphorical language, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, self-publishing, The Book, The Undercover Soundtrack, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, behavioural problems, child's view, childhood, deepen your story, female writers, fiction, having ideas, how to write a book, Jessica Bell, literary fiction, metaphorical language, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, self-publishing, The Book, The Undercover Soundtrack, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 I’ve now got Eric Satie’s Gnossiennes on repeat in my head – and so will you once you’ve read this week’s Undercover Soundtrack.
 Satie helped my guest conjure a lulling, heady summer in France; a five-year-old girl running wild while her mother grapples with tragedy, late pregnancy and looming disaster.
 The novel is The Night Rainbow, the author is Claire King, and she’s on the Red Blog with her Undercover Soundtrack.
 Even better, you could win a copy for sharing the post and commenting!